AuditWalk CLI Documentation

 • Glossary defines language; it does not redefine command behavior.

-• CLI Reserve is non-runtime and not current behavior.
+• Planned / Reserved is non-runtime and not current behavior.

 Reference note: command reference content should be sourced from implemented runtime behavior (registry + rewrite normalization), not speculative future surface.